-The list of standards that have been harmonised to comply with the Directive on Personal Protective Equipment includes more than 200 standards.
-Therefore, it is recommended that the list be consulted in order to find out which standards apply to a specific product.
+The list of standards that have been harmonised to comply with Regulation EU 2016/425 on Personal Protective Equipment includes more than 200 standards.
+Therefore, it's a good idea to check which standards apply to a specific product.

 The CE Mark ensures consumers that the product will not compromise their safety and guarantees certain common safety standards in Europe.